-- Buyer Persona specific videos: cater to the decision-makers specific job title.
+- Buyer persona-specific videos: cater to the decision maker's specific job title.
 Each decision maker will have a different set of pain points and priorities.
-While the CEO may care about the ROI it will provide, an IT Manager may be worried about specific use-cases and how it works with their existing setup.
+While the CEO may care about the ROI it will provide, an IT manager may be worried about specific use cases and how it works with their existing setup.

-Research, Research, Research
+3. Research, Research, Research.

-Conducting interviews with existing clients to understand how they found your company, what challenges they were facing and why they chose to do business with you is incredibly powerful for lead generation.
+Conducting interviews with existing clients to understand how they found your company, what challenges they were facing, and why they chose to do business with you is incredibly powerful for lead generation.

 B2B sales typically rely on multiple people signing off on a decision, therefore, it is important to find out where each of these individuals spend their time.

-It is important to track these initiatives in your marketing automation software, as well to make sure you're capitalizing on bringing in leads from different areas.
+It is important to track these initiatives in your marketing automation software as well to make sure you're capitalizing on bringing in leads from different areas.

-Understand Your Real Sales Cycle Timeline
+5. Understand Your Real Sales Cycle Timeline.

-If you have 80% of your leads about to close, but nothing is in the middle of your pipeline, you're going to have a prosperous Month 1 and then go on to Month 3 or 4 with almost nothing, because you weren’t building your pipeline.
+If you have 80 percent of your leads about to close, but nothing is in the middle of your pipeline, you're going to have a prosperous month one and then go on to month three or four with almost nothing because you weren’t building your pipeline.

-Make sure to strategize based on your sales cycle, so that your entire sales funnel is being nurtured at all times.
+Make sure to strategize based on your sales cycle so that your entire sales funnel is being nurtured at all times.